 The roles of Chairman and Chief Executive Officer are separated and are clearly defined in Section 1 of the Company’s Corporate Governance Report in its Annual Report for the financial year ended 31 December 2018.

 The Board considers that it has an appropriate balance between independence on one hand, and knowledge of the Company and the markets in which it operates, on the other, to enable it to discharge its duties effectively.
 Each of the Directors are encouraged to exercise independent judgement.

-The Company maintains a balanced Board comprising only one executive director (Mr. Dori Ivzori, Chief Executive Officer) and the remainder as non-executive directors.
-The non-executive directors of the Company at the date of this statement are as follows:
+The Company maintains a balanced Board with independent and non-independent directors.
+The independent directors of the Company at the date of this statement are as follows: